top of page

 What Every Realtor Needs to Know about Drones was written by Troy McDonald who is a Realtor with Coldwell Banker Realty in Stuart, Florida.
 He is also an Elected City Commissioner and Mayor of Stuart, Florida.
 Troy McDonald also holds a Remote Pilot Certificate.
 Feel free to contact him anytime with questions.
 Troy McDonald’s Bio (findyour-floridahome.com)

-Serving Florida's East Coast From Indialantic to Palm Beach
+Serving Florida's East Coast From Satellite Beach to Palm Beach

 property pix.png